mxochicale/R/derivatives/README.md

-Similarly, in the documentation of prospectr [2.2 Derivatives] is pointed out that derivatives can have positive and negative effects on the signal to be derived of which I cited the following (-)risk of overfitting the calibration model (-)increase noise, smoothing required
+Similarly, in the documentation of prospectr [2.2 Derivatives] is pointed out that derivatives can have positive and negative effects on the signal to be derived
+(-)risk of overfitting the calibration model (-)increase noise, smoothing required
 (-)increase uncertainty in model coefficients